ocaml/dune/doc/foreign-code.rst

 ========================

-When the build of a C library is too complicated to express in the Dune language, it is possible to simply *sandbox* an foreign build.
+When the build of a C library is too complicated to express in the Dune language, it is possible to simply *sandbox* a foreign build.
 Note that this method can be used to build other things, not just C libraries.